 What is After Hours Trading

-Most traders trade during normal trading hours, which is 9:30am EST to 4:00pm EST for US markets, however, trading does occur outside these hours.
+Most traders trade during normal trading hours, which is 9:30am EST to 4:00pm EST for US markets, however, trading does occur outside these hours in the after hours trading session.

 After hours trading is trading that occurs after the market closes at 4:00pm EST and can run to as late as 8:00pm EST. Volume tends to dry up the later it runs and becomes riskier to put positions on.